Doctor of Nursing Practice (DNP) Online Program

 Selection is based on an evaluation of academic background, research and practice interests, and availability of suitable faculty expertise for mentorship.
 Admission requirements include the following:

-- BSN cumulative GPA of 3.0 or above (BSN to DNP pathway)
+- BSN Degree, cumulative GPA of 3.0 or above (BSN to DNP pathway)

 - Advanced practice national certification for MS-DNP pathway (for current Nurse Practitioners only)